Ahmed-Alsefari/Jafile-Java-File-Converter-/README.md

 ### 🧰 4.
 Extract Tools
 - Inside the project directory, you will find a compressed file named `Jafile.zip` !!!
 You’ll need to manually install **Docker & Docker Compose** !!!.
-- Extract it and place the extracted tools folder inside the root project directory.
+- Extract it and place the extracted "tools" and "jdk1.8.0_202" folders inside the root project directory.
 - These tools are necessary for the app to function correctly.

 ---